Turnkey websites sound like a great idea when you’re venturing out on your own.

 Then the pandemic hit…

-As horrible as the economic challenges have been for businesses, those companies that invested in quality branding and a strong website presence have seen increases in sales.
+As horrible as the challenges have been, companies that invested in their branding and website presences have seen sales increases.

-But those that did not make these foundational moves saw over 60% of their business disappear.
-And they became 100% reliant on online sales channels they simply weren’t prepared for.
+Those that did not make these moves saw over 60% of their business quickly disappear.
+Even worse, they had to rely 100% on online sales channels they simply weren’t prepared for.

 But it was too late.
 They missed the bus in most cases.
 It takes months to build a viable digital presence, and sometimes years to gain prominence in organic search rankings.

-Too much reliance on turnkey solutions and band-aids on the brand plainly led to a lack of competitiveness when the market squeezed (which it always does eventually).
+Too much reliance on turnkey solutions, plus band-aids on branding, led to a lack of competitiveness when the market squeezed (which it always does eventually).

 Turnkey Businesses and Websites Aren’t A Solution, They’re A Road Block

 Turnkey websites, or solutions in general, make it easy to get going.
-You’ll have no trouble getting the car started.
+The car will start.

 But you’ll be driving down the wrong highway entirely.

-If you’re considering cutting corners with turnkey solutions, be aware of the likely outcomes so you can head them off.
-A considerable amount should be set aside after the first year or two for investment in branding and web development.
+If you’re considering cutting corners using turnkey solutions, be aware of the likely outcomes so you can head them off.